 Ready to start making decisions; small, positive, and impactful actions that get one step closer to a goal?

-#13 Questions I considered before my move to Mérida
+#13 Questions I considered before moving to Mérida

 - Why am I still here (in my current location, city, situation, job, etc.)?